 That’s especially vital in my home as I do not receive a lot of northern exposed windows, i.e. I don’t have a lot of sunlight.
 Truly, growing a bird of paradise plant at all, let alone 6 ft. tall, in my home requires a great deal of work.

 Third, these full plants do not require any humidity.
 That is something I deal with a lot in my home.
 I have bamboo flooring and they have recommended humidity levels in our house to maintain a stable floor.
 Thus I can’t have a lot of added humidity.

 The cons of artificial plants

 In contrast, there are some disadvantages to having a fake plant.
-First, it gets very dusty.
+First, it can get very dusty.
 You have to dust real plants but you have to dust fake plants too.
 Sometimes, it seems as if artificial plants get dustier faster!
 Secondly, they are pricey.
 You can often buy real plants for cheaper and let them grow big and full at a much lower initial cost.

 Third, it is easy for them to look fake.
 There’s no way that this artificial plant is ever going to look perfectly real.
 And I’m okay with that.
 It’s up to me to customize the plant to make it give the illusion of a little bit of more realness.

 Here are my top 3 tips to creating a more realistic look to artificial plants and trees!